GreenteaOS/Greentea/README.md

 This project is done by a broad variety of people.
 To discuss legal issues contact [developers directly](https://t.me/greenteaos).

-:black_flag: We do **not** support piracy, modification of unlicensed copies of Windows, and modifications of Windows that violate it's license agreement.
+:black_flag: We do **not** support piracy, modification of unlicensed copies, and modifications that violate license agreements.

-## Trademarks

-Microsoft, Windows, and the Windows logo are trademarks, or registered trademarks of Microsoft Corporation in the United States and/or other countries.

-Other names and brands may be claimed as the property of others.